Search

 3. On the eighth anniversary of the acquisition of units in a Regulated Offshore Fund, a deemed gain arises for the investor in respect of any uplift in value of the investment.
 The tax on this unrealised or paper gain is charged at 41%.
 On a subsequent actual disposal a tax credit is given for the tax paid on the deemed disposal.
 Again, this is a significant disadvantage when compared to the tax treatment of an equity share investment where there is no deemed disposal on the eighth anniversary of the acquisition of the share.

-4. A non-domiciled individual can avail of the remittance basis of assessment in respect of foreign sources of income and gains.
-This means that the person is only assessed to tax on foreign income and gains to the extent that the income and gains are remitted to Ireland.
-Income and gains from these Regulated Offshore Funds are not treated as foreign income and gains.
-As a result a non-domiciled taxpayer cannot avail of the remittance basis even if his/her income and gains are not remitted to Ireland.
+4. A non-domiciled individual can avail of the remittance basis of assessment in respect of foreign sources of gains.
+This means that the person is only assessed to tax on foreign gains to the extent that the gains are remitted to Ireland.
+Gains from these Regulated Offshore Funds are not treated as foreign gains.
+As a result a non-domiciled taxpayer cannot avail of the remittance basis even if his/her gains are not remitted to Ireland.

-By way of contrast, a non-domiciled individual could avail of the remittance basis on foreign income and gains generated on a regular equity investment.
+By way of contrast, a non-domiciled individual could avail of the remittance basis on foreign gains generated on a regular equity investment.

 5. On death, the holder of a Regulated Offshore Fund is treated as disposing of the fund at market value immediately prior to his / her death.
 Any gain on the deemed disposal of the fund will be liable to tax at 41%.
 The beneficiary of the fund may be able to get a credit for this tax against his/ her inheritance tax liability.